Akankshasoni30/Kira---Project-and-Task-Manager/README.md

 ---

-## ✨ Tagline

-> **Visualize.
-Manage.
-Deliver.**
-> Kira empowers teams to streamline project planning, track progress visually, and boost collaboration — all in one elegant dashboard.

----

 ## 🧩 About

 **Kira** is an intuitive full-stack **Project & Task Management System** built with **Vue.js (Vuetify)** and **Spring Boot**.